-We are a clinical-stage rare disease biopharmaceutical company developing novel therapeutics for the treatment of diseases impacting the vasculature, soft tissue, and skeleton.
-Through our in-depth understanding of a key biological pathway, we are pursuing the development of therapeutics that address pathologic mineralization and intimal proliferation, or smooth muscle cell overgrowth that leads to address narrowing and the obstruction of blood vessels, to improve the underlying causes of these debilitating diseases.
-It is well established that two genes, ENPP1 and ABCC6, play key roles in this critical pathway and that defects in these genes lead to low levels of plasma pyrophosphate ("PPI"), which drives drive pathologic mineralization and low levels of adenosine which drives drive intimal proliferation. proliferation in a number of rare diseases.
-We are initially focused on developing a novel therapy to treat the rare genetic diseases of characterized by pathologic calcification and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.
+We are a clinical-stage rare disease biopharmaceutical company dedicated to developing novel innovative therapeutics for rare diseases that affect bone health and blood vessel function.
+Our expertise lies in the treatment of diseases impacting PPi-Adenosine Pathway, where the vasculature, soft tissue, and skeleton.
+Through our in-depth understanding of a key biological pathway, we are pursuing the development of therapeutics that address pathologic ENPP1 enzyme generates inorganic pyrophosphate ("PPi"), which regulates mineralization, and adenosine, which controls intimal proliferation or (the overgrowth of smooth muscle cell overgrowth that leads to narrowing and the obstruction of cells inside blood vessels, to improve the underlying causes of these debilitating diseases. vessels).
+It is well established that low levels of plasma pyrophosphate ("PPi") drive pathologic mineralization and low levels of adenosine drive intimal proliferation in a number of rare diseases.
+Disruptions in this pathway impact the levels of these molecules, leading to severe musculoskeletal, cardiovascular, and neurological conditions, including ENPP1 Deficiency, ABCC6 Deficiency, calciphylaxis, and ossification of the posterior longitudinal ligament ("OPLL").
+We are initially focused on developing a novel therapy for diseases characterized by pathologic calcification pathological mineralization and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.

-ENPP1 and ABCC6 Deficiencies.
-Deficiencies are rare chronic, systemic, and progressive genetic diseases occurring over the course of a patient's lifetime, starting as early as fetal development and spanning into adulthood.
+ENPP1 and ABCC6 Deficiencies are rare chronic, systemic, and progressive genetic diseases occurring over the course of a patient's lifetime, starting as early as fetal development and spanning into adulthood.
 These diseases represent a significant unmet medical need, with high mortality rates for infants with ENPP1 Deficiency and high levels of morbidity occurring for patients with these diseases throughout their lives.
 Calciphylaxis is a rare disorder with a high mortality rate that mostly affects patients with end-stage kidney disease ("ESKD").
 There are currently no approved therapies for ENPP1 Deficiency, ABCC6 Deficiency, or calciphylaxis.
-Currently available treatments seek to minimize the manifestations of these diseases and do not address the underlying causes of these diseases.
+Currently available treatments seek to minimize the manifestations of these diseases and do not address the underlying causes of these diseases. causes.

-Our lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, fusion protein that is designed to correct a defect in a pathway involving ENPP1 cleave extracellular adenosine triphosphate ("ATP") to generate plasma PPi and ABCC6 Deficiencies. adenosine monophosphate ("AMP"), which can be processed to phosphate and adenosine.
-This pathway process is central to the regulation of calcium deposition throughout the body and is further associated with the inhibition of intimal proliferation, or narrowing and obstruction of blood vessels. proliferation.
-We have generated robust proof of concept data in preclinical models of ENPP1 Deficiency, ABCC6 Deficiency, and in support of our calciphylaxis program, chronic kidney disease ("CKD") demonstrating that INZ-701 prevented pathological calcification pathologic mineralization and skeletal abnormalities, led to improvements in overall health and survival, and prevented intimal proliferation.
+Our lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, ENPP1 fusion protein that is designed to cleave extracellular adenosine triphosphate ("ATP") to generate plasma increase PPi and adenosine, monophosphate ("AMP"), which can be processed enabling the potential treatment of multiple diseases caused by deficiencies in these molecules.
+By targeting the PPi-Adenosine Pathway, INZ-701 aims to phosphate correct pathologic mineralization and adenosine.
+This process is central to intimal proliferation, addressing the regulation of calcium deposition throughout the body significant morbidity and is further associated with the inhibition of intimal proliferation. mortality in these devastating diseases.
+We have generated robust proof of concept data in preclinical models of ENPP1 Deficiency, ABCC6 Deficiency, and in support of our calciphylaxis program, chronic kidney disease ("CKD") demonstrating that INZ-701 prevented pathologic mineralization and skeletal abnormalities, led to improvements in overall health and survival, and prevented intimal proliferation.

 We are currently conducting clinical trials of INZ-701 for the treatment of ENPP1 Deficiency, ABCC6 Deficiency, and calciphylaxis.
 The U.S. Food and Drug Administration, ("FDA"), has granted Orphan Drug Designation and the European Medicines Agency ("EMA"), has granted Orphan Designation to INZ-701 for the treatment of ENPP1 Deficiency and ABCC6 Deficiency.
-The FDA has also granted fast track designation for INZ-701 for the treatment of ENPP1 Deficiency and rare pediatric disease designation for INZ-701 for the treatment of ENPP1 Deficiency.
+The FDA has also granted fast track designation for INZ-701 for the treatment of ENPP1 Deficiency and for the treatment of ABCC6 Deficiency, and rare pediatric disease designation for INZ-701 for the treatment of ENPP1 Deficiency.
 Refer to the "Clinical Overview-ENPP1 Deficiency" and "Clinical Overview- ABCC6 Deficiency" sections below for further details on our clinical programs.